mathesar-foundation/mathesar-wiki/community/mentoring/applicant-guide.md

 - **Communication skills and initiative**: These are essential to completing a successful project.
 Things we look for (among others): asking specific and detailed questions, following up on conversations, making sure to read available resources before asking questions, being patient and responding to critical feedback well.

 ## Number of Applications Accepted
-Please, note that we will not be able to select a mentee for every project idea that we have listed.
+Please note that we will not be able to select a mentee for every project idea that we have listed.
 Our organization will be allocated a limited number of project slots by GSoC and we can only accept the number of mentees that we have slots for.